kubedb/docs/docs/concepts/databases/elasticsearch.md

 ### spec.replicas

 `spec.replicas` is an optional field that can be used if `spec.topology` is not specified.
 This field specifies the number of pods in the Elasticsearch cluster.
 The default value of this field is 1.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+Users need to fill up `spec.maxUnavailable` field to specify the exact number of replicas that can be evicted before pod disruption budget kicks in.

 ### spec.authPlugin

 `spec.authPlugin` is an optional field that specifies which plugin to use for authentication.
 Currently, this field accepts `None` or `SearchGuard`.
 By default, KubeDB uses [Search Guard](https://github.com/floragunncom/search-guard) for authentication.
 If you specify `None` in this field, KubeDB will disable Search Guard plugin and your database will not be protected anymore.

+### spec.maxUnavailable

+`spec.maxUnavailable` is an optional field that is used to specify the exact number of cluster replicas that can be safely evicted before pod disruption budget kicks in to prevent unwanted data loss.

 ### spec.enableSSL